gabledata/tutorial/README.md

 1. Navigate to the main page of your forked tutorial repository in Github
 2. Click on the "Pull requests" tab near the top of the page
 3. Click the "New Pull Request" button
+4. In the "base repository" dropdown, select your forked tutorial repository
-4. In the "base" dropdown, select the `main` branch
+5. In the "base" dropdown, select the `main` branch
-5. In the "compare" dropdown, select the `first_contract` branch that contains your new data contract
+6. In the "compare" dropdown, select the `first_contract` branch that contains your new data contract
-6. In the "Title" field, add `New Order Details Data Contract`
+7. In the "Title" field, add `New Order Details Data Contract`
-7. In the "Leave a comment" field, add the following:
+8. In the "Leave a comment" field, add the following:

    ```
    Adds a new data contract for `order_details` table.